top of page

-This slavery and human trafficking statement for the financial year ended 30 June 2023 is made by City Football Group Limited (“CFG”) on behalf of itself and its subsidiary Manchester City Football Club Limited (the “Club”) (together referred to as “we”, “us”, “our”) pursuant to section 54 of the Modern Slavery Act 2015 (“MSA 2015”).
+This slavery and human trafficking statement for the financial year ended 30 June 2024 is made by City Football Group Limited (“CFG”) on behalf of itself and its subsidiary Manchester City Football Club Limited (the “Club”) (together referred to as “we”, “us”, “our”) pursuant to section 54 of the Modern Slavery Act 2015 (“MSA 2015”).

 CFG’s ultimate majority shareholder is HH Sheikh Mansour.
 CFG has its head office in the UK at City Football HQ, 400 Ashton New Road, Manchester, England, M11 4TQ and, on a consolidated basis, has an annual turnover of more than £36m.
 CFG and the Club’s financial year end is 30 June.

-OUR COMMITMENT AND APPROACH
+OUR CONTINUED COMMITMENT

 OUR SUPPLY CHAIN & DUE DILIGENCE PROCESSES

-Our supply chain includes securing sponsorship and marketing partnerships, the manufacture and supply of our licensed products and merchandise, kit and equipment, the procurement and sourcing of a range of services such as IT, media, marketing, security, consultancy, professional services, catering, hospitality and other services relating to the football and sports industry and the sourcing of various products used within our business.
+• the procurement and sourcing of a range of services such as IT, media, marketing, security, consultancy, professional services, catering, hospitality and other services relating to the football and sports industry

 Our standard contractual terms of business require our counterparties to comply with applicable laws in relation to anti-slavery and human trafficking, to incorporate equivalent terms in their own contractual arrangements, and an obligation to notify us should they become aware of any slavery or human trafficking in their own supply chains.